The 6 Best High-Interest Checking Accounts for Letting Your Money Grow

-With the rise of online-only banks that don’t have the overhead of brick-and-mortar locations, the competition for your checking dollars has gotten fierce.
+With the rise of online banks that don’t have the overhead of brick-and-mortar locations, the competition for your checking dollars has gotten fierce.
 One of the big benefits of this battle is that many banks are now offering interest-yielding checking accounts.
 And while you may not rake in giant interest rates, you can definitely earn a little something on that money — and why wouldn’t you?

 Here are our top six high-interest checking accounts that could help your money grow.

 How We Picked the 6 Best Checking Accounts That Pay Interest